Potassium iodide is a salt made up of the minerals potassium (K) and iodine (I). Its chemical formula is “KI.”

 - Children over age 3 and up to age 12: 65 mg

 - Adolescents over age 12 and up to age 18: 65 mg

 - Adults ages 18 and older: 130 mg

 - People who are pregnant or nursing: 130 mg

-You should never take potassium iodide more often than instructed.
+You should keep taking potassium iodide once a day until the health department says to stop or you are outside of the emergency area.
+Never take potassium iodide more often than instructed.
 This will not provide extra protection.
 Taking too much potassium iodide can lead to severe illness or death.

 Potassium iodide is not an “anti-radiation” supplement.
 You should never use it as a preventive measure against radiation exposure.
 You should use it only during or after an expected exposure and only if public health officials direct you to do so.

 Potassium iodide will work only if you take it at the right time and in the right dose.
 Taking it continuously when there’s no risk of radiation exposure can lead to serious complications.